 - Related blog post: Alone in Kyoto

 Early checkout and a short walk to the Kyoto train station, where I found a sandwich and boarded the train which soon rolled through the misty Japan Alps.
 Beautiful valleys and deep gorges went past outside the window for hours as the train winded its way up the hills.

 We finally arrived in Takayama, a traditional village with several sake breweries.
 Starved as usual, we found a place which served the local Hida beef from the Hida highlands, which was very nice but almost as expensive as the infamous Kobe beef.

 Went across the Kaji-bashi bridge into the Old Town where we dodged into a place which seemed to serve coffee, but it was a bit different from your average espresso hideout.
 Some guy was filming us the entire time as we were offered some kind of strange green sweets.
 Oh well, the things I do for my caffeine.

 The evening was ended at a place where we sat on the floor with jugs of sake in our hands.
 It could be worse.

-Passed the town of Gero and had a last look at the beautiful alps before arriving in Nagoya, the fourth-largest city in Japan as well as the largest train station.
+The train passed the town of Gero where we had a last look at the beautiful alps before arriving in Nagoya, the fourth-largest city in Japan as well as the largest train station.

-Arrived at Tokyo station in the evening and took the Yamato line subway to the Ueno district for another cozy inn with tatamis and slippers!
-But the yukata robes are still made for Ewoks instead of Swedish vikings, it looks like I’m wearing a loincloth…
+We arrived at Tokyo station in the evening and took the Yamato line subway to the Ueno district for another cozy inn with tatamis and slippers.
+But the yukata robes are still made for Ewoks rather than Godzilla Gaijin, it looked like I was wearing a loincloth…

 The Shinjuku station is often considered to be the busiest station in the world.
 It may be exited in two directions: west and east side, which are as different as black and white.